 Staying in a hostel in Garmisch-Partenkirchen will help stretch your budget, since it's not exactly a cheap location.
 A hostel is all you will need with the the gorgeous, alpine views and fun-filled itinerary.
 Once you've checked in to your hostel, be sure to ask for the tourist card that gives you free rides on the local bus system for the entirety of your stay.
 You will not regret your visit to this magical place, especially if you love nature.

-Written by local enthusiast for Garmisch-Partenkirchen hostels
+Written by Travel Expert Garmisch-Partenkirchen

 Melinda Brasher